openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 code/documentation to their own repo.
 For easier reintegration, Translation files will be kept in the same directory structure as the code/documentation they translate.

-Add GitHub Transifex App to openedx organization
+Add GitHub Transifex App to openedx Organization
 ================================================

 Transifex's GitHub app will need to be added to the openedx GitHub organization in order